Going to Court - Do’s and Do Not’s

 Within todays modern 21st century world, a lot of information we get is from the internet.
-However, when going to Court alot of people cannot understand the basics of Court and what are the "Do's" and "Do Not's" of representing yourself.
-This article is going to explore things which will help a Judge understand your arguements things we would not recommend.
+However, when going to Court a lot of people cannot understand the basics of Court and what are the "Dos" and "Do Nots" of representing yourself.
+This article is going to explore things which will help a Judge understand your arguments, and things we would not recommend.

-When entering Court ensure that your well dressed (suit is more often the best choice)
+When entering Court ensure that you’re well dressed (suit is more often the best choice)

 Keep your hair in a neat style avoiding covering your face